tkrellner/forkedcourse/Readme.md

 		**Note:** In the line above, the `$` is your terminal prompt.
 On other systems, the command prompt is something like `>`, or `[username]$`.
 To keep these directions more general, I will just use `$` to represent the command prompt throughout our docs.
 The key point is that you *don't* need to type this as part of the command.

 	* Press **Enter**.
-A local clone of the class repository will be created in your JupyterLab instance.
+A local clone of the class repository will be created on your local computer.

 		```
 		$ git clone https://github.com/<your username>/eds217_2023